Skip to content

 Does Central Michigan University Drive Upward Mobility?
 Economic Mobility & Low-Income Outcomes

-Central Michigan University is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.03%, in line with strong performers nationally.
+Central Michigan University is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.03%, in line with strong performers nationally.
 About 4.4% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 23.6% go on to reach the top of the income ladder.
-The median family income of students sits near $98,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $98,300, a snapshot of the campus's socioeconomic mix.

 1.03%